 When Michael and I were in college we spent many weekends at the Red River Gorge, and even after we got married we still went camping pretty regularly.
 But once we started having kids camping got a bit complicated, and we started staying in cabins and not tent camping as much as we used to “back in the day”.
-Now that the kids are getting older we’ve decided it’s time to start tent camping again.
-We wanted to to do this properly this time round.
+Now that the kids are getting older we’ve decided it’s time to get a family camping tent and start tent camping again.
+Which we are are all really exicted to do!
+We wanted to do this properly this time around.
 So we were fully prepared, we did research into sites like outdoors habit and even watched camping vlogs, just so we have everything we need to make future trips as successful as the last.
 Before we had kids, there was so much we didn’t have to think about, like making sure we had third party van insurance for our vehicle, as we would normally drive down in our car.
 But now things have changed, like instead of being able to fit everything into a standard car, we have considered getting one of the Honda SUVs that we saw recently advertised.
 We feel like it would be more suitable for camping and make the experience even better for the whole family.
 Last Fall we decided that we are going to take the kids to our favorite place to camp, the Red River Gorge at least once a year for a camping trip.
 Read all about our first camping trip with all four kids in this post.